SRON-ESG/HyperGas/doc/source/retrieval.rst

 .. image:: ../fig/clusters.jpg

-The effects of masks on the methane retrieval are important:
+Here are the effects of different masks on methane retrieval:
+The results based on the GSHHG dataset tend to overestimate methane enhancement due to the mixture of land and water pixels.
+The results using the Natural Earth, OSM, and ESA WorldCover datasets are similar, whereas the k-means method produces a noisier image.

 .. image:: ../fig/ch4_clusters.jpg